Nuzhat Parween: Career

 Nuzhat used to be a football player and was the captain of Madhya Pradesh for their under-16 football team.

-Nuzhat is the first Indian player to make it to the national team within just 5 years.
+Nuzhat is the first Indian player to make it to the national team within just five years.

 Her journey in cricket started in 2011 when a women's team for an inter-district tournament was formed in Singrauli, and the administration did not have enough players.
 Nuzhat who was a junior national football player then, was invited to be part of the team.
 She started out as a wicket-keeper, in the inter-district cricket competition, representing the Singrauli team.
 Based on her performance, she was given a special place in Madhya Pradesh's Under-19 Women's Cricket Team.

-In 2012-13, based on her performance, she was selected as vice-captain in the Central Zone under-19 women's cricket team.
+In 2012–13, based on her performance, she was selected as vice-captain in the Central Zone under-19 women's cricket team.

 She took coaching under coach Aril Anthony of the Rewa Divisional Cricket Association.
 She would travel by bus from Singrauli to Rewa, nine hours by road, for 15–20 days in 3 months to practice under her coach.
 According to Nuzhat, she would often travel alone and this would cause her family to worry for her security, as travel option in Singrauli are limited.

 Nuzhat came to know about her selection for the national team while travelling back to Singrauli from Bhopal by train.
 She was the youngest player to make it to the World squad after Deepti Sharma.
 Her jersey number is seven.

 She made her Women's One Day International cricket (WODI) debut against Ireland in the 2017 South Africa Quadrangular Series on 15 May 2017.

 Parween was part of the Indian squad to reach the final of the 2017 Women's Cricket World Cup where the team lost to England by nine runs.

 On her return to Singrauli, she was received at the train station by a big crowd of people, including a group of children, DCA Singrauli members, media, and her family.

+She started her Women's Premier League journey with Royal Challengers Bengaluru in 2025.